Leek

 -H 'Content-Type: application/json' \

 Once you make this request and refresh the page, you’ll see a partial flag which indicates that you’re somehow leaking sensitive server-side information with the numeric request.
+Notice how only ten characters of the fourteen character flag are shown:

 Partial flag being leaked